Zerthick/NoExp/README.md

     "minecraft:zombie_villager"=true
 }
 # Whether exp bottles should produce exp orbs Default:true
-expBottle=true
+expBottle = true
 # Whether fishing should produce exp orbs Default:true
-fishing=true
+fishing = true
+# Whether smelting should produce exp orbs Default:true
+smelting = true
+# Whether disenchanting should produce exp orbs Default:true
+disenchanting = true
+# Whether trading should produce exp orbs Default:true
+trading = true
 # Whether mining blocks should produce exp orbs Default:true
-mining=true
-# Whether smelting should produce exp orbs Default:true
-smelting=true
+mining = true
 ```

 By setting the node for the corresponding action to false, the action will no long produce experience points.

 ## Planned Features

 * Spliting entity actions into separate breed and kill actions
 * Controlling players dropping experience points when killed
 * Controlling experience drops when mining specific blocks and smelting specific items

 ## Support Me

-I will **never** charge money for the use of my plugins, however they do require a significant amount of work to maintain and update.
-If you'd like to show your support and buy me a cup of tea sometime (I don't drink that horrid coffee stuff :P) you can do so [here](https://www.paypal.me/zerthick)
+I will **never** charge money for the use of my plugins, however they do require a significant amount of work to
+maintain and update.
+If you'd like to show your support and buy me a cup of tea sometime (I don't drink that horrid
+coffee stuff :P) you can do so [here](https://www.paypal.me/zerthick)